-Based on what tire manufacturers report when tire blow outs occur, some of the most common reasons for tire blow outs include:
+Based on what tire manufacturers report when tire blowouts occur, some of the most common reasons for tire blow outs include:

-- Poor Road Conditions: The average truck driver covers anywhere from 2,000 to 3,000 miles travelling each week, and more often than not the roads aren’t perfectly smooth – a lot of the time they’re covered with potholes, uneven surfaces, cracks, etc. This constant beating takes its toll, and wears out the tires to their eventual breaking point.
+- Poor Road Conditions: The average truck driver covers anywhere from 2,000 to 3,000 miles traveling each week, and more often than not the roads aren’t perfectly smooth – a lot of the time they’re covered with potholes, uneven surfaces, cracks, etc. This constant beating takes its toll, and wears out the tires to their eventual breaking point.

-- Wear and Tear: Truck tires are designed to carry 80,000 pound vehicles hundreds of thousands of miles over their lifespan, but when tired are not inspected, maintained and eventually replaced, a worn down tire could break and cause a serious crash.
+- Wear and Tear: Truck tires are designed to carry 80,000-pound vehicles hundreds of thousands of miles over their lifespan, but when tired are not inspected, maintained and eventually replaced, a worn down tire could break and cause a serious crash.

 - Overloaded Vehicles: While federal law limits 18-wheelers to 80,000 pounds as a safety measure, some drivers and shipping companies overload their trucks in order to move more product and cut costs.
 When they choose to overload their vehicles, it puts increased stress on their vehicles and puts the lives of everyone on the road, including their own drivers, at risk.